Supreme Court of Michigan; Docket #160592

 Insurer Assigned Claims Reimbursement

-In this 5-2 published decision (Clement and Viviano, dissenting), authored by Justice Zahra, the Michigan Supreme Court reversed the Court of Appeals’ affirmance of the trial court’s summary disposition order dismissing Plaintiff Esurance Property & Casualty Insurance Company’s (“Esurance”) equitable subrogation action against Defendant Michigan Assigned Claims Plan (“MACP”).
-The Supreme Court held that Esurance could seek reimbursement from the MACP under a theory of equitable subrogation—for no-fault PIP benefits it paid to Roshaun Edwards for medical treatment Edwards received after he was injured in a motor vehicle collision—because Esurance was neither in the order of priority for paying Edward’s PIP benefits, nor acting as a “mere volunteer” when it promptly, but mistakenly, paid those benefits.
+In this 5-2 decision (Clement and Viviano, dissenting) authored by Justice Zahra, the Michigan Supreme Court reversed the Court of Appeals’ affirmance of the trial court’s summary disposition order dismissing Plaintiff Esurance Property & Casualty Insurance Company’s (“Esurance”) equitable subrogation action against Defendant Michigan Assigned Claims Plan (“MACP”).
+The Supreme Court held that Esurance could seek reimbursement from the MACP under a theory of equitable subrogation for no-fault PIP benefits it paid to Roshaun Edwards after Edwards was injured in a motor vehicle collision, because Esurance was neither in the order of priority for paying Edward’s PIP benefits, nor acting as a “mere volunteer” when it promptly, but mistakenly, paid those benefits.

 Roshaun Edwards was injured in a motor vehicle collision while operating a vehicle owned by Anthony Robert White II.
 Neither Edwards nor White had no-fault insurance at the time of the collision, but the vehicle was covered under a Colorado automobile insurance policy issued by Esurance to White’s mother, Luana Edwards-White.
 Edwards-White procured the policy based on her representation in her original application for insurance that she owned the vehicle and that it would be garaged at her residence in Colorado.
 After the collision, Edwards applied for PIP benefits through the MACP, but the MACP did not assign his claim because Esurance had already stepped in and started paying his benefits.